Published first and written for: BookMyShow

 There was something about the way this man faced some of the most fearsome bowlers, there was something about the way he pulled an Allan Donald-bouncer to the boundary, gracefully danced down the wicket and hit Muralitharan out of the park or hit those picture-perfect cover drives.
 There was a grace that back then I only found and admired in the almost flawless batting of Saeed Anwar.

 Two innings of Dravid's will forever stay with me; those drove me unashamedly to tears was his 145 in 129 balls against Sri Lanka in Taunton, England (ICC World Cup 1999) and the 180 he scored in the mammoth and very heroic 376-run stand with VVS Laxman against Australia in Eden Gardens, Kolkata in the second Test of the 2000-01 Border-Gavaskar Trophy.
-Both time, the “hero” was not him.
+Both times, the “hero” was not him.
 Ganguly with his 183 in 158 deliveries was the Man of the Match against Sri Lanka.
 No one will dare to forget Laxman's knock of 281 in THAT Test Match.
 What was that bit about second fiddle again?

 Dravid even went ahead to say Laxman's innings made him feel inadequate, embarrassed even.
 Typical of him.
 To take nothing away from either Ganguly or Laxman but it took two to tango and if the Wall wasn't being the Wall in each innings, history would have been very different surely.